 As the boat cuts through the steady waves surrounded by exuberant mountains covered in a verdant green mantle of trees, you know you arrived at a little hidden paradise.
 Located on the Atlantic Coast, the state of Izabal in Guatemala hosts the beautiful Izabal Lake which connects with the Caribbean via the extensive and navigable Río Dulce, literally meaning “Sweet River.”

 There are many places to visit along the shores of Río Dulce, encouraging the adventurous traveler to spend some time in its many waterfalls and thermal waters, or just to relax and enjoy the many natural beauties if offers.
-The journey through the river is a mixture of the old and the new; tiny fishermen houses lay on the shores crumpled next to impressive mansions, as well as some untouched bits, where the main dwellers are trees and birds.
+The journey through the river is a mixture of the old and the new; tiny fishermen houses lay on the shores next to impressive mansions, as well as some untouched bits, where the main dwellers are trees and birds.

 First in the itinerary is the imposing Castle of San Felipe de Lara.
 This colonial fort is located at the entrance of Lake Izabal, marking the place where the river connects with the biggest lake in Guatemala.
 This heritage site was built by the Spanish who strategically mounted it at the narrowest point of the river to protect a neighboring port from pirate attacks.
 It was used for centuries and looted in several occasions.
-Either appreciating it from the water of disembarking on its shore, the fort is an heirloom of the wild Caribbean in colonial times, when pirates roamed the seas.
+Either appreciating it from the water or disembarking on its shore, the fort is an reminder of the wild Caribbean in colonial times, when pirates roamed the seas.

-Heading towards the Caribbean is traveling to Livingston, at the mouth of Rio Dulce.
+Heading towards the Caribbean you will arrive at Livingston, at the mouth of Rio Dulce.
 The town is like no other in Guatemala and serves as a melting pot of cultures where Mayan, Ladino, Afro-Caribbean and Garifuna people have lived together for several generations.
 The town used to act as a big port, but since the maritime industry in the area has moved away, the town turned to tourism.
 That makes sense since there is no other place like Livingstone in Guatemala.
 If you stay in the town, you’ll have the opportunity take in the bubbly and colorful Garifuna culture.
 Their story involves a shipwreck from Africa into the island of St. Vincent, a quick stay in Roatan before settling along the Caribean coastland.
 Their culture is a mixture of African roots and Carib influences that are reflected in their music, dance, and cuisine.
 As you walk through the streets, you’ll see that most restaurants offer the traditional fish stew tapado, containing a varied assortment of seafood and friend plantains.
 As Caribbean as you can get!
 Since there are many places where you can have this hearty dish, the one served at Happy Fish is one of the best in town.
 And don’t forget to try their staple pan de coco, or coconut bread.
 Theirs is the best I’ve ever tried.

-Now you can make your own Guatemalan tapado at home!
+You can make your own Guatemalan tapado at home!
 We offer you the tapado recipe for this delicious Garifuna dish right HERE.
 Buen provecho!